 The Academic Experience

-All FSI courses are taught by members of the Princeton faculty; they immerse students in common Princeton teaching and learning situations--from small seminars to large lectures--and give them an opportunity to enter scholarly conversations, collaborate to solve problems, and produce original research.
+At the heart of the FSI program is an immersive and rewarding academic experience.
+Students take two, full credit-bearing courses that count toward graduation requirements.
+All FSI courses are taught by members of the Princeton faculty; they engage students in common Princeton teaching and learning situations--from small seminars to large lectures--and give them an opportunity to enter scholarly conversations, collaborate to solve problems, and produce original research.

-In addition to academic courses, co-curricular workshops introduce students to campus resources and help them to enhance their learning strategies.
-Writing Center Fellows are available to consult with Scholars as they draft and revise papers for "Ways of Knowing," and Scholars work collaboratively with their peers (tutors and fellow Scholars) on problem-solving assignments in mathematics.
+In addition to these academic courses, co-curricular workshops introduce students to campus resources and help them to enhance their learning strategies.
+Scholars work collaboratively with their peers, including experienced peer tutors and course fellows, to draft and revise papers, lab reports, and presentations and to tackle various problem-solving assignments.